Anomaly + Forecast: Find anomalies in your data

 Interpret your results

-Charts with a single series will display a light blue band (confidence interval band) and a dashed line representing the expected value beside the solid blue line that is your actual data.
-Any anomalies detected will appear in orange, outside the confidence band.
-An anomaly can be communicated in this way: "Based on 120 days of training data, we can say with 95% confidence that this data point represents an unexpected change."
+Charts with a single series display a light blue band (confidence interval band) and a dashed line representing the expected value beside the solid blue line that's your actual data.
+Any anomalies detected appear in orange, outside the confidence band.
+You can describe an anomaly in this way: "Based on 120 days of training data, we can say with 95% confidence that this data point represents an unexpected change."

 If no orange dots are present, all data points are within the confidence interval.

 You can run Anomaly + Forecast with multiple series on a chart.
-However, you'll have to hover over each series to view its confidence band (these will all be displayed in different colors as well).
+Hover over each series to view its confidence band (these appear in different colors as well).

-For forecasts, you'll see the solid lines representing actual data and the confidence intervals until the current date.
-From there, the forecast will only display dashed lines representing the anticipated future values.
-Prophet projects metrics by assuming the magnitude and frequency of changes observed in the past are similar in the future, with a certain degree of confidence.
+For forecasts, you see the solid lines representing actual data and the confidence intervals until the current date.
+From there, the forecast displays only dashed lines representing the anticipated future values.
+Prophet projects metrics by assuming the size and frequency of changes observed in the past are similar in the future, with a certain degree of confidence.

-Forecast results can be communicated in this way: “Based on the trend seen with the last 120 days of data, we are 95% confident that this metric will be between [high value] and [low value] on [a future date].”
+You can describe forecast results in this way: “Based on the trend seen with the last 120 days of data, we're 95% confident that this metric will be between [high value] and [low value] on [a future date].”

 Determine anomaly causes

 Identifying an anomaly is only the first step.
-You'll likely want to know what caused it in the first place.
+You probably want to know what caused it in the first place.

 Start by looking at a few related metrics to see if you observe anomalies on those as well.
 In particular, look at the events that fire before or after the step in the funnel.
 You could also use group-bys on any properties that might yield more insights into why these anomalies occurred.